 Publish date: 24 April 2024

-The My Self-Referral website helps children and young people under the age of 18, as well as their parents or carers, to easily access mental health information and support.
-Crafted with input from young people, the platform enables confidential self-referral, connecting users with a diverse range of local and community-based mental health support services, including CAMHS (Children and Adolescent Mental Health Services), Mental Health Support Teams in Schools, Early Help, Relate, and other local community support groups and activities.
+The site helps children and young people under the age of 18, as well as their parents or carers, to easily access mental health information and support.
+With input from young people, the platform enables confidential self-referral, and connects users with a diverse range of local and community-based mental health support services, including CAMHS (Children and Adolescent Mental Health Services), Mental Health Support Teams in Schools, Children and Family Wellbeing Service Triage Team, Relate and other local community support groups and activities.

-Despite its recent launch in May 2023, the OCC has praised the website as a model of excellence in improving referral processes and reducing children's wait times for support.
-In its Children’s Mental Health Services 2022-23 report, published in March, the OCC emphasised the impact of LLR's decision to empower children and young people to self-refer into the Triage and Navigation Service, resulting in enhanced referral quality and expedited processing times.
-The report also added the website helps to make ‘children feel reassured and in control, and has resulted in fewer children seeking CAMHS support and shorter waiting lists’.
+The website was launched in May 2023 and the OCC praised it as ‘a model of excellence in improving referral processes and reducing children's wait times for support’. the OCC emphasised the impact of LLR's decision to empower children and young people to self-refer into the Triage and Navigation Service, resulting in enhanced referral quality and expedited processing times.
+The report also added the website helps to ‘make children feel reassured and in control, and has resulted in fewer children seeking CAMHS support and shorter waiting lists’.

 To access the MySelfReferral website, visit: www.myselfreferral-llr.nhs.uk